rendeirolab/LazySlide/docs/source/contributing/new_models.md

 Here is an example of a **vision model**:

-You can have many information related to the model defined as the class attributes.
+You can have much information related to the model defined.
 Some of them are required, some are optional.
 If it's optional, you don't have to define it.

 If the model comes with a publication, please also add a bib entry in `docs/source/references.bib` and add the